Current project status

 - Reported: Usually recommendations for law reform but can be advice to government, scoping report or other recommendations

-This project was a review of the UK law relating to the regulation of health care professionals, and in England only, the regulation of social workers.
+A review of the UK law relating to the regulation of health care professionals, and in England social workers too.
+Government accepted the large majority of our recommendations and has published a consultation on reforming regulation.

 The issues considered by the review included: